-Many a time when a disaster or private calamity befalls someone, people would console him or her by saying “It was the will of God.
+Many a time when a disaster or private calamity befalls someone, people would console him or her saying, “It was the will of God.
 That is how God destined it.”
 Many sincere people ask: “If God is love and He is just, how come this world is full of pain, hate, diseases, loss, and injustice?
 Are these from God?”

-In addressing this issue, I disagree with the islamic fatalistic belief called kismet; the blind machinery of the Hindu karma or the views of some Christian theologians such as A. W Pink who stated: “God fore-ordains everything which comes to pass … God initiates all things…” (Sovereignty of God, 240) or of Edwin Palmer: “God is in back of everything.
-He decides and causes all things to happen … He has foreordained everything ‘after the counsel of his will’ (Eph 1:11): the moving of a finger…the mistake of a typist – even sin” (The 5 Points of Calvinism, 25).
+In addressing this issue, I disagree with the Islamic fatalistic belief called kismet; the blind machinery of the Hindu karma as well as the views of some Christian theologians such as A. W. Pink who said: “God fore-ordains everything which comes to pass … God initiates all things” or Edwin Palmer: “God is in back of everything.
+He decides and causes all things to happen … He has foreordained everything ‘after the counsel of his will’ (Eph.
+1:11): the moving of a finger…the mistake of a typist – even sin.”

-According to this theological view, if a child is raped, or a family is murdered in their sleep or an entire population is sent off to the gas chambers – these are not really the acts of evil men, but are things directly ordained by God.
+According to this theological view, if a child is raped, or a family is murdered in their sleep or an entire population is sent off to the gas chambers – these are not really the acts of evil men – but events directly ordained by God.

 The Lord Jesus instructs us to pray “Thy kingdom come.
 Thy will be done on earth, as it is in heaven” (Mt.
 6:10).
 Why this prayer, if all that happens is God’s will?

 In Luke 7:30 Jesus said “the pharisees and the lawyers rejected for themselves the counsel of God.”
 Again, in Matthew 7:21, Jesus will say to some people that only those who have done the will of the Father will be in heaven.
 That means, not everyone on earth is doing God’s will, and it’s therefore wrong to teach that God ordains all things.

 Was this evil in Israel “the will of God”?
 Absolutely not.
 It came as a result of people following their evil hearts.
 Why then do many bad things happen to many good people?
-We do not have all the answers why God allows certain unpleasant things to happen to us and decides to exempt some people.
+We do not have all the answers why God allows certain unpleasant things to happen to some people whilst exempting some other people.

-But from God’s word, we know that He allows these situations but He is not the author or originator of them.
+But from God’s word, we know that He allows these situations but He is not their author or originator.
 Some of life’s problems come as unforseen occurrences (Eccl.
 9:11); the consequences of the fall of man (Rom.
 5:12); as a result of the wrong choices we have made (Gal.
 6:7) and also from the Devil and his imps (Job 2)

-Satan attacked Job and he lost everything, but he couldn’t take away his love for God and God restored him because of his faithfulness.
+Satan attacked Job and he lost everything he had, but that didn’t take away his love for God and God restored him because of his faithfulness.
 God was not the cause of his calamities, Satan was, but He allowed them to test his loyalty and he came out better.